Pointe à la Hache Ferry

 The Pointe à la Hache Ferry or Pointe a la Hache Ferry, is a ferry across the Mississippi River in the U.S. state of Louisiana, connecting West Pointe à la Hache and Pointe à la Hache in Plaquemines Parish, Louisiana.
+The ferry is operated by the Louisiana Gateway Port.
+The agency also operates the Belle Chasse–Scarsdale Ferry.

 Currently, it is $1 for single or double axle vehicles, three or more axles are $2.
-It is the last vehicle crossing of the river in the down river direction.
-The East Bank side of the ferry is near the end of paved roadway; on the West Bank the river road continues down to Venice, Louisiana.
-As the eastbank of Plaquemines Parish has little population in the aftermath of Hurricane Katrina, ferry service to the eastbank occurs at the top of every hour between 6 AM and 10 PM, as well as at 6:30 AM.
-Likewise, ferry service to the westbank occurs at 6:15 AM, 6:45 AM, and on the bottom of every hour between 7:30 AM and 10:30 PM.
+It is the southernmost vehicle crossing of the Mississippi.
+The east bank side of the ferry is near the end of paved roadway; on the west bank the river road continues down to Venice, Louisiana.
+As the east bank of Plaquemines Parish has little population in the aftermath of Hurricane Katrina, ferry service to the east bank occurs at the top of every hour between 6 AM and 10 PM, as well as at 6:30 AM.
+Likewise, ferry service to the west bank occurs at 6:15 AM, 6:45 AM, and on the bottom of every hour between 7:30 AM and 10:30 PM.